 Yes, the information exchanged and the dialogues are logged.
 You can view them on your smartphone until you delete them yourself, much like SMS messages.
-Your advantage is that, in contrast to a phone conversation, you can always trace and understand what you and Helvetia agreed upon together.
+The advantage is that, in contrast to a phone conversation, you can always trace and understand what you and Helvetia agreed upon together.

 Chatbots do not need their own apps.
-Instead, they are integrated into widespread messaging apps.
+Instead, they are integrated into common messaging apps.
 To be able to use the Helvetia Service chatbot, you need to have Facebook Messenger installed on your smartphone and have a Facebook account.

-At this time, you can reach the chatbot only using Facebook or Facebook Messenger.
+Currently, you can reach the chatbot only using Facebook or Facebook Messenger.
 Helvetia is checking whether the in future the chatbot can be used for other services as well or for the Helvetia customer portal.

-Currently, many well-known messaging apps, such as WhatsApp or iMessage, unfortunately cannot integrate chatbots.
+Currently, many well-known messaging apps, such as WhatsApp or iMessage, cannot integrate chatbots.
 We selected the most widespread service so that the chatbot can be directly used by the largest possible number of our customers.

 To make the procedure as uncomplicated as possible for you, we use the platform provider to gather a few pieces of information, especially the name and first name in your Facebook account.
 At the beginning of the conversation, the chatbot asks you for only a couple pieces of personal or contractual information.